Eschatologue/CM_wiki/docs/class/paladin/index.md

 ### Level 3: Paladin Subclass

 You gain a Paladin subclass of your choice.
-The Oath of Devotion subclass is detailed after this class’s description.
 A subclass is a specialization that grants you features at certain Paladin levels.
 For the rest of your career, you gain each of your subclass’s features that are of your Paladin level or lower.

 !!! danger "Breaking Your Oath"